Jigsaw (dating app): Patent lawsuit

-Lawsuit Against S’More

-In November 2022, Jigsaw Dating Limited sued competitor S’More for allegedly infringing its patented feature that gradually reveals profile photos during conversations.
-The feature, protected under U.S. Patent No. 11,483,276, is central to Jigsaw’s focus on personality-driven dating.

-The lawsuit was settled in February 2023 after S’More removed the contested feature.
-Jigsaw CEO Alex Durrant emphasized the app’s commitment to innovation, stating, “Competition is welcome, but we’ll fiercely protect our intellectual property.”
+In November 2022, Jigsaw Dating Limited sued competitor S'More for allegedly infringing its patented feature that gradually reveals profile photos during conversations.
+The feature, protected under U.S. Patent No. 11,483,276, is central to Jigsaw's original focus on personality-driven dating.
+The lawsuit was settled in February 2023 after S'More removed the contested feature.
+Jigsaw CEO Alex Durrant stated, "Competition is welcome, but we'll fiercely protect our intellectual property."
+Following the lawsuit, Jigsaw shifted its primary focus from the face-concealing app format toward in-person dating events, as described above.

-Jigsaw continues to lead in promoting deeper connections by prioritizing quality conversations over superficial swiping.